Notable Properties of Specific Numbers

 Each row (such as 16+3+2+13), column and diagonal adds up to 34.
 It has to be 34 because the sum of all 16 of the numbers must be the sum of four rows, and also the sum of all 16 numbers, thus we have 4M=16×17/2 where M is the magic sum, thus M=34.

 Also, the four numbers in any one quadrant (for example, the upper-left quadrant, 16+3+5+10) add to 34.
-And because this magic square is "associative", there are a lot of other sets of 4 squares that add to 34, such as the four corners, the four in the center, and other symmetrical patterns such as 3+2+15+14, 16+6+11+1, etc. Any pattern shaped like one of the following works (a total of 28 patterns):
+Because this magic square is "associative", there are a lot of other sets of 4 squares that add to 34, such as the four corners, the four in the centre, and other symmetrical patterns such as 3+2+15+14, 16+6+11+1, etc. Any pattern shaped like one of the following, including rotations and reflections (a total of 28 patterns) will work:

 10 4 11 4 12 1 14 2 15 2 20 2 X X . .
 X .
 X .
 X . .
 X X . . .
 X . . . .
 X X . . . . . . . . . . . . . .
 X . . . .
 X . . . . . . . . . . . . . . . . . . .
 X . .
 X . . . . . . . .
 X X .
 X .
 X X . .
 X . . .
 X . . .
 X .
 X X .
 22 2 23 4 24 4 25 2 60 1 .
 X . . .
 X . . .
 X . . .
 X . . . . . .
 X . . . .
 X . . . .
 X . . . .
 X .
 X X . . . .
 X . .
 X . .
 X . .
 X . . . .
 X X . . .
 X . . .
 X . . .
 X . . .
 X . . . . .